neurallayer/Photon.jl/docs/src/layers.md

 ```

 ## Convolutional
-Convolution layer for 2D and 3D spatial data.
-A 2D convolutional layer requires
+Photon contains convolutional layers for 2D and 3D spatial data.

-a 4D Array in the shape of WxHxCxN (width x height x channels x batch).
+A 2D convolutional layer would require a 4D Array in the shape of WxHxCxN
+(width x height x channels x batch).
+So for a typical image classification
+problem this could look like: 224 x 224 x 3 x 8 (224 by 224 image, with 3 colors
+and 8 samples per batch).

 ```@docs
 Conv2D